Here is the question every faculty member needs to answer: Does your assignment still measure what it claims to measure when a student uses AI?

 4. Evaluative Judgment (Tai et al., 2018)

 Evaluative Judgment is the capability to make defensible judgments about the quality of one's own work and others'.
 ARAD 2.0 treats this as the central human skill in an AI-rich world.
-When students evaluate AI output—identifying flaws, assessing reasoning quality, comparing against disciplinary standards—they are exercising evaluative judgment.
-This is a higher-order capacity that AI cannot replicate because it requires the student to hold and apply quality standards, not just generate text.
+When students evaluate AI output (identifying flaws, assessing reasoning quality, comparing against disciplinary standards), they are exercising evaluative judgment.
+This is a higher-order capacity that AI cannot replicate because it requires the student to hold and apply quality standards, which is a kind of judgment the AI itself does not have access to.

 5. Desirable Difficulties (Bjork & Bjork, 2011)